By Daniel A. Bobrow, MBA (University of Chicago) & MBA (K.U.L. Belgium)

 In our last Issue, we introduced and discussed the components of a successful direct mail campaign, included a Planning Checklist, and shared some of the more profitable target audiences, going into some detail about the pros and cons of targeting new residents.

 Now, let’s talk about a more aggressive and, therefore, exciting, approach, namely, demographically selected segments of the current population.
-Other ’boutique audiences,’ such as brides to be, employees where they work, and persons with specific medical conditions.
+Other ’boutique audiences,’ such as brides-to-be, employees where they work, and persons with specific medical conditions.

 The times when only highly capitalized firms could afford to employ sophisticated marketing research and implementation technologies are thankfully behind us.
-The advent of the Internet, and the ability of companies like ADM to ‘bundle orders’ means any dental practice can, for a reasonable investment, have access to precision targeting, list acquisition, mailer design, print, fulfillment, and tracking services.
+The advent of the Internet, and the ability of companies like AIM to ‘bundle orders’ means any dental practice can, for a reasonable investment, have access to precision targeting, list acquisition, mailer design, print, fulfillment, and tracking services.

 A Laser Beats A Shot Gun Every Time, Especially When It Saves Money!

 For many years, we’ve advocated targeting at the carrier route, as opposed to zip code, level.
 A carrier route is a series of physically contiguous addresses used by the postal carrier to efficiently deliver the mail.
 It is, quite simply, and as the name implies, the mail carrier’s route.
 Targeting carrier routes has two distinct advantages over mailing to entire zip codes.
 First, it permits the practice to be far more precise in identifying and connecting with only those households that are a ‘fit,’ both in geographic and demographic terms, for the practice.
-Convenience continues to be the number one factor in someone’s decision to visit a dental office for the first time, so it is nearly always a waste of valuable resources when a practice is constrained by targeting entire zip codes instead of only those portions of zip codes that are a fit for the practice.
+Convenience continues to be the number one factor in someone’s decision to visit a dental office for the first time, so it is nearly always a waste of valuable resources when the practice is constrained by targeting entire zip codes instead of only those portions of zip codes that are a fit for the practice.

 Second, because targeting at the carrier route level allows a competent fulfillment house to do much of the work for the Post Office (by sorting and bundling the mail), the per piece postage rate can be as little as half that of mailing to all, or even part, of a zip code.
 Because postage often accounts for more than half the cost of a mailing tactic, the savings really add up.